iSEE/iSEE2018/README.md

 ## TCGA

-This tour is launched by the `tcga_app.R` script.
+This tour is launched by successively running the `tcga_data.R` and `tcga_app.R` scripts.
-The only pre-requisite to run this script is that the current working directory is set to the `tours/` folder.
+The only pre-requisite to run those scripts is that the current working directory is set to the `tours/` folder.

 The script fetches the TCGA data set from the Bioconductor [ExperimentHub](http://bioconductor.org/packages/release/bioc/html/ExperimentHub.html) in the form of an `ExpressionSet`, and performs a small number of preprocessing steps (e.g., PCA, _t_-SNE) before launching the app and the tour.